Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 - You are a chronic procrastinator.

 If you think you might have Impostor Syndrome, you are not alone.
-I have shared in articles and on podcast interviews that I am a recovering workaholic, a recovering people-pleaser, and a recovering perfectionist.
+I have shared in articles and podcast interviews that I am a recovering workaholic, a recovering people-pleaser, and a recovering perfectionist.

 Here are some more people that have expressed challenges with Impostor Syndrome.
 See if anything they say feels familiar or gives you comfort.

 “Each time I write a book, every time I face that yellow pad, the challenge is so great.
 I have written eleven books, but each time I think, ‘Uh oh, they’re going to find out now.
 I’ve run a game on everybody and they’re going to find me out.” —New York Times, October 2015

 Despite her self-doubt, Dr. Maya Angelou was a fiercely accomplished person.
 In addition to her prolific writing, she served on two presidential committees, was nominated for the Pulitzer Prize and a Tony award, and won five Grammys for her spoken recordings.

 “The exaggerated esteem in which my lifework is held makes me very ill at ease.
 I feel compelled to think of myself as an involuntary swindler.” —Conversation with friend cited in multiple sources

 Albert Einstein published more than 300 scientific papers and more than 150 non-scientific works.
 He received the Nobel Prize in Physics in 1921.
 He was a theoretical physicist who developed one of the two pillars of modern physics, called the Theory of Relativity.
 Einstein's work is also known for its influence on the philosophy of science.
 He is best known to the general public for his mass-energy equivalence formula E = mc2, which has been called “the world's most famous equation.”
 His originality and intellectual accomplishments have made the word “Einstein” synonymous with “genius.”